Republic boss Kenny faces defining week

 The Portugal game will naturally set the tone for this window and there is no clearer illustration of the task facing the Irish in Faro than Fernando Santos' star-studded panel.

-Headlined by Cristiano Ronaldo, who will presumably have a spring in his step after agreeing a sensational return to Manchester United, the 2016 European champions will also have rock-solid Manchester City defender Ruben Dias, Ronaldo's new club team-mate Bruno Fernandes and Liverpool forward Diogo Jota, who has three goals in his last two qualifiers, to call upon.
+Headlined by Cristiano Ronaldo, who will presumably have a spring in his step after sealing a sensational return to Manchester United, the 2016 European champions will also have rock-solid Manchester City defender Ruben Dias, Ronaldo's new club team-mate Bruno Fernandes and Liverpool forward Diogo Jota, who has three goals in his last two qualifiers, to call upon.

 Even without Atletico Madrid forward Joao Felix, it is a dazzling array of talent for a nation that have lost only one of their last 38 home matches in World Cup qualifying, and who go up against a team that have failed to win in their last 13 competitive outings.